Michael Parks: Career

 In 1961, Parks portrayed the nephew of the character George MacMichael on the ABC sitcom The Real McCoys.
-In a Wagon Train episode airing April 10, 1963, Parks was Hamish Browne, episode titled "The Heather and Hamish Story".
-He appeared with Bette Davis as Cal Leonard in the 1963 Perry Mason episode "The Case of Constant Doyle", and gained recognition in the role of Adam in John Huston's The Bible: In the Beginning...
+In a Wagon Train episode airing April 10, 1963, Parks played Hamish Browne, in an episode titled "The Heather and Hamish Story".
+He appeared as Cal Leonard in the 1963 Perry Mason episode "The Case of Constant Doyle", in which Bette Davis played Constant Doyle.
+He gained recognition in the role of Adam in John Huston's The Bible: In the Beginning...
 (1966).

 Parks was the star of the series Then Came Bronson from 1969 to 1970, in which he rode an iconic red Harley-Davidson Sportster, as he drifted from town to town.
-He sang "Wayfarin’ Stranger", a duet with pilot episode co-star Bonnie Bedelia, and later the theme song for the show, "Long Lonesome Highway", which became a No. 20 Billboard Hot 100 and No. 41 Hot Country Songs hit.
+He sang "Wayfarin' Stranger", a duet with pilot episode co-star Bonnie Bedelia, and later the theme song for the show, "Long Lonesome Highway", which became a number-20 Billboard Hot 100 and number-41 Hot Country Songs hit.
 "Long Lonesome Highway" also peaked at number 84 in Australia.

-Parks recorded five albums under MGM Records (the label of the studio which produced the series) that charted including Closing The Gap (1969), Long Lonesome Highway (1970), and Blue.
+Parks recorded five albums under MGM Records (the label of the studio that produced the series) that charted including Closing The Gap (1969), Long Lonesome Highway (1970), and Blue.

 After disputes with the producers of Bronson, Parks said he was informally blacklisted in Hollywood.
 Parks admitted he could be "difficult on the set" and also said he objected to producers wanting to make the series more violent.
-After the cancellation of Bronson, Parks didn't work in a major Hollywood production for several years, but he had regular small roles in independent or Canadian features throughout the 1970s, such as Between Friends (1973), although director Donald Shebib had trouble dealing with Parks, describing him as a "terrific actor in a lot of ways, but weird" while also accusing him of anti-Semitism.
+After the cancellation of Bronson, Parks did not work in a major Hollywood production for several years, but he had regular small roles in independent or Canadian features throughout the 1970s, such as Between Friends (1973), although director Donald Shebib had trouble dealing with Parks, describing him as a "terrific actor in a lot of ways, but weird".
+Later in the same interview, Shebib accused Parks of having been openly and aggressively antisemitic, and suggested that this probably hurt his career in Hollywood.